imhazige/node-http-connect-proxy/README.md

 ## Warning!
 The Http connect proxy in anyway is on a HTTP protocol, it should be used to resolve problem like proxy across a DMZ, it unable to go across some other *wall.
+When you encounter error like `read ECONNRESET`, that the case.